zhangleiniu/zhangleiniu.github.io/content/hobbies.md

   - block: collection
     content:
       title: Hobbies
       text: I enjoy creating and building things.
-Over the years, I’ve developed hobbies in mechanical keyboards and retro gaming devices.
-For mechanical keyboards, I’ve explored areas like 3D modeling, firmware development, PCB design, vintage keyboard collection, keycap set design, and manufacturing.
-In the realm of retro gaming devices, I focus on reverse engineering.
-Below are some of my designs, all of which I have had physically manufactured.
+Over the years, I’ve developed hobbies in mechanical keyboards and retro devices.
+For mechanical keyboards, I engage in 3D modeling, firmware development, and PCB design, and I also collect vintage keyboards and switches.
+In the realm of retro devices, I focus on reverse engineering.
+Below are some of my designs, all of which have been physically manufactured.
       filters:
         folders:
           - hobbie